colinmcardell/monome-norns-template/bin/dev/DEVELOPMENT.md

 ## Introduction

 This template is intended to be an opinionated starting point for developing Lua scripts for the monome norns.
 It includes a development workflow, recommended tools, and configurations to help with developing scripts.
-The template and workflow tasks is designed to be used with Visual Studio Code, but can be used with any editor.
+The template and workflow tasks are designed to be used with Visual Studio Code, but can be used with any editor.

 ## Table of Contents